 2017 Biology and Philosophy 32(4): 581-598.
 10.1007/s10539-017-9577-z

 This paper clarifies substantial confusion in use of the term "cladist" by biologists and philosophers.
 Resolving this confusion reveals what is at stake in ongoing debates between proponents of distinct mathematical models for studying biodiversity.

-Forthcoming in How to Do Things With Animals: Imagined Field Guides for Social Tasks (Natalie Porter & Ilana Gershon, eds.).
+Forthcoming in With Animals (Natalie Porter & Ilana Gershon, eds.).
 Ithaca, NY: Cornell University Press

 A sociological essay on scientists who study biodiversity, written as a [fictional] letter to an aspiring biologist.
 The volume explores human/animal interactions from multi-disciplinary perspectives.

 Market forces have driven commercialized biomedical research to a structure that cannot take responsible account of scientific and social values.

 Canadian Society for History and Philosophy of Science, Brock University, 24-26 May 2014

 Long Island Philosophical Society, Molloy College, 26 April 2014